 Thomas J. Profy, IV has been an Attorney with Begley, Carlin & Mandio, LLP in Langhorne, PA since 1987.
 Additionally, he serves as a solicitor for the Bucks County Treasurer's Office since 2005 and has been a member of the MileStone Bank Board of Directors since 2007.
 Tom completed his undergraduate degree in American Studies at the University of Notre Dame.
 He then attended the Dickinson School of Law where he completed his Juris Doctor Degree in 1986.
 Additionally, Tom holds a Masters of Taxation degree from Temple School of Law.Tom is an alumnus of Queen of the Universe grade school.
 He currently resides in Newtown with his wife Lee and his children Patrick, Luke and Grace.
 Tom is a member of Saint Andrew's parish.

-William Taylor serves as the Chair of the Holy Family Regional Catholic School includes participation on the Executive Committee.
-He earned his Bachelor’s degree in Marketing from The College of New Finance from Philadelphia University.
-Bill and his wife, Diane, have been members of St. Frances Cabrini parish for over 25 years.
-Bill is a life long resident of Lower Bucks County, and a graduate of and Bishop Egan High School.
-Bill and Diane’s two children are graduates of Conwell Egan Catholic High School.
-Bill is serving as President-Elect of The Pennsylvania and Delaware Compensation Ratings Bureaus.
-He will assume his duties as President in late August, 2015.
+William (Bill) Taylor presently serves as the Vice-Chair of the Holy Family Regional Catholic School Board and is also a member of its Executive Committee.
+Bill was an inaugural member of the Board, and served as its Chair from inception until the 2017/2018 school year.
+Bill earned his Bachelor's degree in Marketing from The College of New Jersey.
+He also has an MBA in Finance from Philadelphia University.
+Bill and his wife, Diane, have been members of St. Frances Cabrini parish for over 30 years.
+He is a lifelong resident of Lower Bucks County, a graduate of Bishop Egan High School and an alumnus of Immaculate Conception Catholic School.
+Their two children are also graduates of Conwell Egan Catholic High School and St. Frances Cabrini Catholic School.
+Bill presently works as the President of The Pennsylvania and Delaware Compensation Rating Bureaus (PCRB/DCRB).

 Primarily through the Principal, Advancement Director, and the Business manager, the School's Administration works very closely in partnership with the Board of Limited Jurisdiction with the expressed intention to provide the long term viability and sustainability of our School.